awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-ct.md

 ### Identity information<a name="identity-information"></a>

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with root user or user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.